veillette/physics-book/contents/ch7ConservationOfEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-If the energy in fusion bombs were used to supply the energy needs of the world, how many of the 9-megaton variety would be needed for a year’s supply of energy (using data from [Figure](#import-auto-id2866785))?
+If the energy in fusion bombs were used to supply the energy needs of the world, how many of the 9-megaton variety would be needed for a year’s supply of energy (using data from [Table 1](#table1))?
 This is not as far-fetched as it may sound—there are thousands of nuclear bombs, and their energy can be trapped in underground explosions and converted to electricity, as natural geothermal energy is.

 </div>
 </div>

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 (a) Use of hydrogen fusion to supply energy is a dream that may be realized in the next century.
-Fusion would be a relatively clean and almost limitless supply of energy, as can be seen from [Figure](#import-auto-id2866785).
+Fusion would be a relatively clean and almost limitless supply of energy, as can be seen from [Table 1](#table1).
 To illustrate this, calculate how many years the present energy needs of the world could be supplied by one millionth of the oceans’ hydrogen fusion energy.
 (b) How does this time compare with historically significant events, such as the duration of stable economic systems?

 </div>